DippyArtu/gnl/README.md

 proud to say that the code has NO memory leaks to clean up the library files, run `cd ./libft && make clean`

+sadly, had to rewrite it using a static array to store the data instead of lists (which would be prefered), but